OmarMiniesy/Notes/Web Applications/HTTP.md

 \r\n
 username=mins&password=mins
 ```

+> GET requests can be cached and bookmarked in the browser, and can appear in the browser history.
+POST requests are not.

 #### Head
 - Requests the headers that would be returned if it was used with the `GET` verb.